Arjun-coder-ops/job-application-tracker/README.md

    npm run dev
    ```
    The backend server will start on `http://localhost:5000`, and the React client will run concurrently on `http://localhost:3000`.

-## Contribution
-Built by human hands.
-Feel free to pull, fork, or submit issues if you'd like to improve the architecture or design further!